Medically reviewed by Jessica Pyhtila, PharmD, BCGP, BCPS and Ari Magill, MD.

 Uridine is found naturally in the body and, oddly enough, in beer.
 Uridine has evidence of modulating dopamine levels via upregulation of striatal D-2 receptors, which are known to affect mental health.
 It has been shown to promote a greater sense of well-being.
 Anecdotal evidence exists of uridine supplementation helping overcome addictions like smoking.
-It is often supplemented as part of the famous “Mr. Happy Stack” – uridine, DHA/EPA (fish oil), and choline – for synaptogenesis21–24.
+It is often supplemented as part of the famous “Mr. Happy Stack” – uridine, DHA/EPA (fish oil), and choline – for synaptogenesis22–25.

-Sulbutiamine is made up of two thiamine molecules and a sulfur group.
+Sulbutiamine is made up of two thiamine (vitamin B1) molecules and a sulfur group.
 Sulbutiamine is basically a more bioavailable form of thiamine; it also crosses the blood brain barrier easier than thiamine.
-Research suggests that sulbutiamine modulates the dopaminergic, cholinergic, and gluatmatergic transmission systems and upregulates both D1 and D2 dopamine receptors29–31.
+Research suggests that sulbutiamine modulates the dopaminergic, cholinergic, and gluatmatergic transmission systems and upregulates both D1 and D2 dopamine receptors30–32.

 Inositol is a natural B-vitamin (B8) involved in communication between neurotransmitters.
-Inositol is often used in high doses alongside medications to alleviate symptoms of depression, OCD, panic attacks, and anxiety.
-Inositol has evidence of upregulating both serotonin and dopamine receptors32,33.
+Inositol has evidence of upregulating both serotonin and dopamine receptors33,34.
 Find inositol on Amazon here.
 Note that you may want to get a powdered form and mix it in a drink due to the high dosages used.
 Safe usage for antidepressant effects has seen doses from 6g all the way up to 18g daily.
 Inositol is often paired with choline, which is covered below.
 Women with PCOS specifically should choose an inositol supplement that contains myo-inositol35.

 Choline is found naturally in the body.
 It is the precursor to acetylcholine, and is necessary for proper brain function.
 It is often supplemented to prevent memory impairment associated with aging.

 Mice treated with CDP-choline at 100mg/kg daily over 7 months displayed an 11% increase in D2 dopamine receptor density.
-Those treated with 500mg/kg daily saw an 18% increase in D2 receptors34.
+Those treated with 500mg/kg daily saw an 18% increase in D2 receptors36.

-You can find CDP-Choline (also called citicoline) from Nootropics Depot here.
+You can find CDP-Choline (also called citicoline) from Jarrow here.
 Note that for some people like myself, choline supplementation may cause tension headaches.
 Egg yolks are high in choline if you’d rather go that route.

 ALCAR (Acetyl-L-Carnitine) is simply a more neuro-active, acetylated version of the amino acid Carnitine.
-While usually used as a pre-workout supplement, ALCAR has plenty of evidence showing its neuroprotective, neuromodulatory, and neurogenerative effects, as well as its ameliorative effects on memory and learning in cases of cognitive impairment, brain injury, or cognitive decline due to aging35–47.
-While most of the things on this list primarily act on the D2 dopamine receptor, ALCAR actually upregulates D1 receptors and does not affect D248.
+While usually used as a pre-workout supplement, ALCAR has plenty of evidence showing its neuroprotective, neuromodulatory, and neuroregenerative effects, as well as its ameliorative effects on memory and learning in cases of cognitive impairment, brain injury, or cognitive decline due to aging37–49.
+While most of the things on this list primarily act on the D2 dopamine receptor, ALCAR actually upregulates D1 receptors and does not affect D250.
 It also seems to exert antidepressant effects via modulation of glutamate receptors51,52.

 At this point this post might start sounding “woo woo” since we’re talking about simple things you can do every day, but don’t worry, we’re still seeing what the scientific research has to say.
 Meditation is one example where Western medicine is starting to clinically verify the claims of long-standing beliefs or practices of Eastern medicine.

 Clinical evidence abounds for the myriad of health benefits from exercise.
-Similar to meditation, exercise seems to modulate the dopaminergic system and increase levels of dopamine, norepinephrine, and serotonin, but may not specifically upregulate the receptors thereof61.
-These effects seem to be especially pronounced in cases of drug withdrawal and addicition recovery, which is directly related to the topics discussed here.
+Similar to meditation, exercise seems to modulate the dopaminergic system and increase levels of dopamine, norepinephrine, and serotonin, but may not specifically upregulate the receptors thereof63.
+These effects seem to be especially pronounced in cases of drug withdrawal and addiction recovery, which is directly related to the topics discussed here.
 As such, exercise should still have appreciable ameliorative effects for those suffering from low dopamine levels, as well as in cases of Parkinson’s disease, of which a main characteristic is the loss of dopamine-producing cells64–70.

 Similarly, sunshine exposure seems to increase dopamine synthesis, providing ameliorative therapeutic benefits for those who suffer from seasonal affective disorder (SAD) and depression.
-Sunshine exposure appears to modulate and enhance the dopaminergic system as a whole and was shown to increase striatal D2 and D3 dopamine receptor availability69–71.
-These effects may be secondary to blue light simply regulating circadian rhythms, but it also appears that neurotransmitters themselves also follow a circadian rhythm independent of light in the nucleus accumbens, a primary region of the reward circuit74.
-It’s unclear if artificial blue light devices exert these same effects on the dopaminergic system, though they do seem to have positive effects on the serotonergic system73.
+Sunshine exposure appears to modulate and enhance the dopaminergic system as a whole and was shown to increase striatal D2 and D3 dopamine receptor availability71–73.
+These effects may be secondary to blue light regulating circadian rhythms, but it also appears that neurotransmitters themselves also follow a circadian rhythm independent of light in the nucleus accumbens, a primary region of the reward circuit74.
+It’s unclear if artificial blue light devices exert these same effects on the dopaminergic system, though they do seem to have positive effects on the serotonergic system75.

 Bonus Tips – Alleviating Symptoms, Curbing Cravings, and Feeling Better